Learning to Speak Again After Laryngeal Surgery

 Preparing for surgery

-A speech-language pathologist (SLP) will meet with you before your surgery.
+A speech-language pathologist (SLP) or speech therapist will meet with you before your surgery.
 The SLP will evaluate your speech and explain your communication options after surgery.

-SLPs counsel patients before surgery to put them at ease and to let them know that they'll be able to communicate right after surgery.
+SLPs counsel people before surgery to put them at ease and to let them know that they'll be able to communicate right after surgery.

 For a few days after surgery, you won't be allowed to speak.
-This is because healthcare providers don't want you to move your tongue around and pull apart the sutures.
+This is so you don't move your tongue around and pull apart the sutures.
 To help you heal, you'll be fed through a feeding tube for a week or so.
 The type of feeding tube and length of time you'll need it depend on the type of surgery you've had.
-A humidifier in your hospital room will moisten the air to help keep the stoma from drying out.
-You may also be taught how to use a suction machine to remove excess mucus.
+A humidifier in your hospital room will moisten the air to help keep your stoma from drying out.
+You may also be taught how to use a suction machine to remove excess mucus at the stoma.

 Before learning to speak again, you can communicate by writing.
-You might want to bring a laptop computer with you to the hospital so that you can write notes to caregivers and send emails to family and friends.
+You might want to bring a computer, tablet, or phone with you to the hospital so that you can write notes to caregivers and send emails to family and friends.

-Speech therapy usually begins before you leave the hospital.
-Once the healthcare provider gives approval, the SLP will begin speech lessons with you.
-Learning to talk again may involve things like esophageal speech, an artificial larynx, or a transesophageal puncture (TEP).
+Speech therapy usually starts before you leave the hospital.
+Once your healthcare provider gives approval, the SLP will begin speech lessons with you.
+Learning to talk again may involve things like esophageal speech, an artificial larynx, or a tracheo-esophageal puncture (TEP).
 Each is described below.

 Esophageal speech is when you take air into your esophagus and let it out.
 The top of your esophagus then vibrates and produces sound.
 It's kind of like a belch, but different—the air isn't coming from the stomach.
 Air is pulled in (inhaled or taken in using the lips or the tongue) right below that vibrating segment, and then it comes out.
 It's a more controlled way to produce sound.
 You'll learn how to use your lips, tongue, and teeth to form words from the released air.